Follow the instructions below to install the certificate on a Tomcat Server

 - Follow Step 1 by downloading an X.509 certificate file format.

-- Download the Intermediate certificate, refer to article.
-AR1384.
+- Download the Intermediate certificate

 - Select the Intermediate CA link based on your certificate product type.
 Once you have the SSL certificate & Intermediate CA certificate file, begin the import process.